 Most vacationers here are from Europe and other areas of South America.
 La Paloma’s waves are credited to its peninsula which faces south and creates two large bays.

-The best time to surf in La Paloma is October to May.
+The best time to surf in La Paloma is from October to May.

 Due to its strong economy, Chile has become of the more developed countries in South America, which is very attractive for vacationers.
 While it is considered one of the most expensive countries in South America, Arica remains a bargain destination for surfing in South America.